 \section{Abstract}

-This paper investigates limiting properties of eigenvalues of multivariate sample spatial-sign covariance matrices when both the number of variables and the sample size grow to infinity.
-The underlying $p$-variate populations are general enough to include the popular independent components model and the family of elliptical distributions.
-A first result of the paper establishes that the distribution of the eigenvalues converges to a deterministic limit that belongs to the family of generalized Mar\v{c}enko-Pastur distributions.
-Furthermore, a new central limit theorem is established for a class of linear spectral statistics.
-We develop two applications of these results to robust statistics for a high-dimensional shape matrix.
-First, two statistics are proposed for testing the sphericity.
-Next, a spectrum-corrected estimator using the sample spatial-sign covariance matrix is proposed.
-Simulation experiments show that in high dimension, the sample spatial-sign covariance matrix provides a valid and robust tool for mitigating influence of outliers.
+This paper investigates limiting spectral properties of a high-dimensional sample spatial-sign covariance matrix when both the dimension and the sample size grow to infinity.
+The underlying population is general enough to cover the popular independent components model and the family of elliptical distributions.
+The first result of the paper shows that the empirical spectral distribution of a high dimensional sample spatial-sign covariance matrix converges to a generalized Mar\v{c}enko-Pastur distribution.
+Secondly, a new central limit theorem for a class of linear spectral statistics of the covariance matrix is established under moment conditions.